Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

 1. If tx version is known, the ext fields must be empty.
-2. The ID of the anchor must be globally unique on the blockchain.
+2. The ID of the nonce entry must be globally unique on the blockchain.
 3. The `program` must evaluate to `true` with given `arguments`.